-SignHealth provides a psychological therapy service for Deaf people delivered in British Sign Language (BSL).
+SignHealth provides a psychological therapy service for Deaf adults delivered in British Sign Language (BSL).
 All of our trained therapists are either Deaf or fluent BSL users.
-We can also cater for those who communicate by lip reading or those who require deaf-blind communication.

 We support Deaf people who use BSL as well as those who do not sign.
 They must be aged over 18 and living in England or Wales.
 We can match Deaf people with a therapist to suit their communication needs and we can support those experiencing:

-We offer IAPT steps 2 and 3, as well as having some secondary care step 4 clinical psychology available.
+We offer Step 2 and Step 3 therapy, as well as having some secondary care Step 4 clinical psychology available.
 Our range of treatments and interventions are tailored to suit the patient’s needs.
 Depending on circumstances and availability we may be able to offer counselling, CBT (Cognitive Behavioural Therapy), couples therapy, CfD (Counselling for Depressions), EMDR (Eye Movement Desensitization and Reprocessing) and guided self-help.
 These services can be delivered either face-to-face or online.

 This typically lasts one hour once a week in a private room.
 We try and use a therapy room as close as we possibly can in a range of different venues.